nfinnegan/README_Generator/ReadMeDEMO.md

   ## Usage

-  just create a new PR request
+  please run through your terminal

   ## Challenges Encountered

-  tons
+  none

   ## Contributing
-  To contribute to this repo, please feel free to make modifications
+  To contribute to this repo, please feel free to submit any PR requests or contact me directly

   ## Tests

-      npm test
+      no tests

   ## Questions
-  If you have any questions about this project or repo please feel free to reach out at [nfinneg2@gmail.com](mailto:nfinneg2@gmail.com).
+  If you have any questions about this project or repo please feel free to reach out at [test@gmail.com](mailto:test@gmail.com).
   If you'd like to check out more of my work you can find me at [nfinnegan](https://github.com/nfinnegan)

   ## License
-  This project is covered under the MIT license.
+  This project is covered under the ISC license.